Farbfetzen/fractalplotr/dev_notes.md

 ## notes
 - Make a NEWS.md file
 - remove the wikipedia links. only include non-trivial references
+- add function to convert from degrees to radians

 # some interesting L-systems
 axiom = "FX"